Pete Dunne: Kings of NXT (2020–2022)

-The Brawling Brutes (2022–present)
+The Brawling Brutes (2022–2023)

 On 11 March episode of SmackDown, Dunne made his official main roster debut under the new ring name Butch, aligning himself with Ridge Holland and Sheamus in their feud against The New Day, establishing himself as a heel.
 On 8 April episode of SmackDown, Butch competed in his first match on the brand, where he was defeated by Xavier Woods.
-At Clash at the Castle on 3 September, Butch managed Sheamus against Gunther in a critically acclaimed Intercontinental Championship match; though Sheamus was unsuccessful, he received a standing ovation from the Cardiff crowd, effectively turning Butch and the Brawling Brutes face in the process.
 On 16 September episode of SmackDown, Butch and Holland won a fatal four-way tag team match to become the #1 contenders for the Undisputed WWE Tag Team Championship.
 The following week, they faced the champions The Usos for the titles in a losing effort after interference from Imperium.
 They had another opportunity at Crown Jewel on 5 November but lost again.

 Butch would later enter a feud with The Bloodline with help from his stable mates, Kevin Owens and Drew McIntyre.
-This would culminate at Survivor Series WarGames on 26 November in a war games match which they lost.
+This would culminate at Survivor Series: WarGames on 26 November in a WarGames match which they lost.

+On the 9 June 2023 episode of SmackDown, Butch defeated Baron Corbin to qualify for the men's Money in the Bank ladder match.; however, Damian Priest would win the match at the namesake event.
+The Brawling Brutes all competed in a 25-man battle royal at SummerSlam, but none of them were successful in winning.
+Sheamus would be removed from television in late-August due to a shoulder injury, leaving him and Holland on their own.
+Later in the year, Butch would be invited to the NXT Global Heritage Invitational on WWE's developmental brand, NXT.
+He would be put in Group A alongside Tyler Bate, Axiom, and Charlie Dempsey.
+Butch would top the group and face the winner of Group B, Joe Coffey.
+Butch would win the match against Coffey to be the number one contender to face Noam Dar for the NXT Heritage Cup at NXT No Mercy.
+However, Butch would be unsuccessful in winning the Heritage Cup.
+On the 17 November episode of SmackDown, visible dissension appeared between Holland and Butch after a loss to the Street Profits.
+One week later, Holland walked out on Butch during a tag team match against Pretty Deadly, resulting in a loss in what would be their final match as a team.